zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Sometimes you need to leave the country and be brou ght back to your own country.
 This would be a case of a “medical evacuat ion.”
 The verb is “to evacuate” (evacuate).
 “To evacuate” someone means t o move them from a dangerous place to a safer place.
 In this case, it may not be that the place where you are is dangerous.
 It may be instead that the pl ace where you are doesn’t have the kind of medical services you need, so that  you have to be taken to another hospital in another country.

 Josette says, “Oh, you’re right.
 I could get really  sick or injured.”
 Tae-jin says, “And if things go terribly wrong, there’s even insu rance for if you become disabled or if there is an accidental death.”
 If so mething goes “terribly wrong,” it goes very wrong – something very bad happens.
 What could happen?
 Well, you could become disabled.
-“To be disabled” (disabled) means that you have something bad happen to your body so that you can n o longer work, or perhaps even walk.
+“To be disabled” (disabled) means that you have something bad happen to your body so that you can no longer work, or perhaps even walk.
 That would be a case of being disabled o r becoming disabled.

 An “accidental death” would be when you die, not be cause someone murdered you or killed you, like your wife, but because ther e was some sort of accident – something unexpected happens.
 Tae-jin says that the  insurance companies will pay for “repatriation of your remains or overseas f uneral services.”
 “Repatriation” (repatriation) is when something is brought back to  the country from which it originated – usually a person, or in this case, you r dead body.